moead-framework/documentation/docs/documentation.rst

 Termination criteria
 --------------------------------------

-The termination criteria is set in the algorithm contructor with the parameter 'termination_criteria'.
+The termination criteria is set in the algorithm contructor with the parameter :code:`termination_criteria`.

 The termination criteria is the component used to determine when the algorithm have to stop.
 We implement in this framework a default criteria based on a maximum number of evaluation (a parameter of the algorithm) but we allow you to define new critera.